 So how do these new, growing companies keep employees motivated and on board, especially since most aren't in the position to offer cushy salaries and big bonuses?
-Enter equity programs, which offer employees an ownership stake in the company and are often part of an employee’s overall compensation package.
-Understanding the basics about how equity works can help you make more informed decisions when negotiating compensation with a current or potential employer.
+Enter startup equity programs, which offer employees an ownership stake in the company and are often part of an employee’s overall compensation package.
+Understanding the basics about how equity works (especially equity at a startup) can help you make more informed decisions when negotiating compensation with a current or potential employer.

-Equity programs are exactly what the name implies.
+Equity (and startup equity) programs are exactly what the name implies.

 "[It] means everyone who receives an equity award has a stake in the value of the company, and if the value of the company goes up, presumably everybody's going to be happy because they're going to be wealthier," says Martin Staubus, executive director of the Beyster Institute at UC San Diego’s Rady School of Management.